-By Non-Traditional, for example, I mean you traditionally focus on three verticals and yet you have one implementation in an odd vertical that you do not traditionally target.
-Or you traditionally target the VP of Marketing in your sales and marketing efforts and for some reason you have an implementation with the Director of HR.
-I want you to search and find these ‘Non-Traditional’ relationships and ask yourself: ‘Can we do this for other Customers?’
+By non-traditional, I mean you may traditionally focus, let’s say on three verticals, and yet you have one implementation in a fourth vertical that you do not traditionally target.
+Or you may traditionally target the marketing leader in your sales and marketing efforts and for some reason you have an implementation within human resources.
+I want you to search and find these ‘non-traditional’ relationships and ask yourself: ‘Can we do this for other Customers?’

 Jack Ma, Founder Alibaba

-As you go through your Customer analysis, pay special attention to the departments that you are in and the traditional departments that you target.
+As you go through your customer order analysis, pay special attention to the departments that you are in and the traditional departments that you target.
 Are there any implementations that land in a non-traditional department with a different decision-maker?
 Although this may reveal a potential growth path, the opportunity to move to other departments within the same company is not as easy as it sounds.
 Typically, from my experience, it takes a new or modified product.
 But at least there is a relationship there to build from – and that’s what you have to leverage.
 In some cases, you strategically have to move upstream to position yourself for the future.
-In other cases, you may have been pushed by your Customer to solve another problem.
+In other cases, you may have been pushed by your Customer to solve another problem in their business.

 Look now at where you have been successful.
 What conclusions can we draw from the non-traditional departments that are using our products and services.
 What can we do to expand to those departments in other Customers?
 What if you did this for all your Customers – what is the size of this opportunity?
-The key is to identify those active Customers that are different – where you have expanded out to another department, most likely with another product.
-What is the potential growth for your company if other similar Customers did the same thing!
+The key is to identify those active Customers that are different – where you have expanded out to another department, most likely with a modified version of your product.
+What is the potential growth for your company if other similar Customers did the same thing?

-If you are only involved in a portion of the US and want to expand nationwide, or if you have the US and you want to expand globally, this should present a nice growth opportunity.
+If you are only involved in a portion of the U.S. and want to expand nationwide, or if you have the U.S. covered and you want to expand globally, this should present a nice growth opportunity for your business.
 You have probably traditionally pursued certain targeted geographies more aggressively than others.
 But where do you go next?
 I have an answer that is so simple it will surprise you: Why not start with where you have already landed?
 In the geographies where you already have a small presence but there is high-potential?
 What if you took some time to evaluate and quantify the opportunity in that geography?
 If you only have 1 or 2 implementations, why not leverage those and expand in that local area.
-It is always more difficult to get the first sale in any new market because you may not have the reputation or product developed yet – so if you have already have done this, you now have the opportunity to work on leveraging a referenceable Customer and a product that’s already working in that non-traditional area!
+It is always more difficult to get the first sale in any new market because you may not have the reputation or the product developed yet – so if you have already have done this, you now have the opportunity to work on leveraging a Customer and a product that’s already working in that non-traditional area!